(From my ‘travel blog’ series, documenting by trip from Toronto, Canada to Mexico City by land.)

 The bus was more full than all the other transit I had taken so far.
 We were on our way from San Antonio, Texas down to Mexico.
 I was feeling anxious because I felt that I didn’t have space to myself, space to think and prepare for the intimidating trek over the border.
 I took a seat next to a young girl and though I resented her at first for having to share a row she ended up being a calming presence.
 She’d crossed the border on her own before, something that I was now becoming nervous about.

 Tania was her name, she was 16 years old and was moving back to Veracruz with her family.
 She was living and going to high school in Austin, Texas, but lately her grades weren’t so good and she was getting into trouble, so her family insisted that she go back to Veracruz.
 Tania was born in Texas and spent the first couple of years of her life there, but then her family moved back to Veracruz where they were originally from.
 They sent her to school in Texas recently because they thought it would be better for her future.
-I didn’t ask many questions, but I assume she must be part of one of the lucky migrants families to have been both born in the U.S. and have dual citizenship if she was able to study there.
+I didn’t ask many questions, but I assume she was born in the U.S. and had dual citizenship if she was able to study there.

 Though Tania was excited to go back to Veracruz, she knew she would go back to the U.S. some day, probably Austin.
 She wanted to get a good job and send money home to her family.
 She spoke about this in a matter-of-fact kind of way that didn’t seem to bother her.
 Tania had other things on her mind.